lucia-auth/lucia/documentation/content/guidebook/email-verification-codes.md

 ## Generate and send verification code

-The verification code should only be only be valid for a short span of time (3~5 minutes).
+The verification code should only be valid for a short span of time (3~5 minutes).
 The recommended length is 8 and hashing it is optional in this case.

 ```ts
 import { generateRandomString } from "lucia/utils";